Neta4302/DevOpsII-RestAPIs/README.md

 2. POST
 1) Put http://127.0.0.1:5000/item inside the url box.
-2) Next click on "body"
+2) Next click on "Body"
 3) Then click on "raw"
 4) Finally put {"name": "product name", "price": "number", "instock": "number"} in the blank !
 Recommended to choose JSON in "body"